Chinese hairpin: hairpin

 The diancui hairpin, also known as "kingfisher feather hairpin", were made using the traditional Chinese art of diancui.

 Flower-hairpin headdresses

-The Flower-hairpin headdresses is a generic term which was used to refer to the jewellery and headdresses worn by the Song dynasty Empresses and imperial concubines.
+The Flower-hairpin headdresses is a generic term which was used to refer to the jewelry and headdresses worn by the Song dynasty Empresses and imperial concubines.
 The Flower-hairpin headdresses were decorated with flower hairpins.
 Different numbers of flowers were used depending on the imperial consorts' ranks and specific imperial rules were issued on their usage.